-A few meetings later, the women had drafted a project proposal to their government’s Provincial Veterinary Office, outlining their request for income-generating farm animals like chickens, ducks, goats and pigs.
-A few meetings after that, the PVO sent a reply, granting their request in the form of a gift of a dozen goats, to be awarded to, in the letter’s wording, “two beneficiaries only.”
+A few meetings later, the women had drafted a project proposal to their government’s Provincial Veterinary Office [PVO], outlining their request for income-generating farm animals like chickens, ducks, goats and pigs.
+A few meetings after that, the PVO sent a reply, granting their request in the form of a gift of a dozen goats, to be awarded to, in the letter’s wording, two beneficiaries only.
 Each beneficiary would take ownership of five female goats and one male, which is the ideal ratio for goats to produce up to seven offspring annually.

-In most Outreach-facilitated instances, the goats would either be co-managed by the entire group— who would also then share in whatever profits were produced—or they would be awarded to specific members who were selected by group leaders.
-This time, however, Agnes and the group decided to devise a list of criteria to determine whom among them was the best prepared for this opportunity.
+In most Outreach-facilitated instances, the goats would either be co-managed by the entire group, who would also then share in whatever profits were produced, or they would be awarded to specific members, who were selected by group leaders.
+This time, however, Agnes and the group decided to devise a list of criteria to determine who among them was the best prepared for this opportunity.

 Together, they decided that the goats would go to group members who:

-5. Regular attendance and participation in group meetings.
+- Regularly attended and participated in group meetings.

-The rationale behind establishing these criteria, besides expediting goat distribution, was a means to give newer or less-involved group members an example of the positive outcome of participation in community development meetings and projects.
+The rationale behind establishing these criteria, besides expediting goat distribution, was to give newer or less-involved group members an example of the positive outcome of participation in community-development meetings and projects.
 “Everyone in the group has an equal chance for such things,” said Agnes, “so long as they uphold their responsibilities.”

 Tess and Badet both exemplified the group’s ideal goat recipients.
 Their dedication to forging a sustainable path toward income-generating projects, combined with the natural leadership qualities that emerged over the span of meetings and activities prepared them to serve as examples of how good luck is earned, not encountered.